twitwi/nuedeck/README.md

 In the meantime, you can [download a release](https://dl.heeere.com/temporary-nuedeck-release.zip) and modify the html file.

-For simple things, you can directly visualize your presentation using a `file:///` URL.
+For simple things, you can try to directly visualize your presentation using a `file:///` URL.
 To have a live reload of your presentation while you edit it, you can install and use a simple tool (if you have node.js), with:

 ~~~